 Other fun sites to visit in Santa Barbara include the colorful Insta-worthy Chromatic Gate, Stearns Warf, and the Santa Barbara Museum of Art.

 Santa Barbara also has an outsized dining scene for a town of its size.
-For Italian, try Bettina.
+It’s honestly hard to go wrong here.
+Brophy Brothers with its harbor view has been serving seafood since I lived there in the 1980s!

 Francesca | Homeroom Travel